Withdrawal of Joe Biden from the 2024 United States presidential election: Presidents of the United States who did not seek reelection for a second full term at their party's nominating convention

-Incumbent presidents who were denied their party's nomination while running for a second term
+Incumbent presidents of the United States who were denied their party's nomination at the convention while running for a second term

-Historically, the only elected president to be denied their party's nomination while they were running for re-election to a second term was Franklin Pierce, who was in office from 1853 through 1857.
-Additionally, four other incumbent presidents, John Tyler, Millard Fillmore, Andrew Johnson, and Chester A. Arthur, were denied their party's nomination when they ran for a second term; however, none of these presidents were elected for their first term, and all had assumed the presidency after the death of the previous incumbent.
+Historically, the only elected U.S. president to be denied their party's nomination at the national convention while they were running for re-election to a second term was Franklin Pierce, a Democrat, who was in office from 1853 through 1857.
+Pierce lost the nomination at the convention to fellow Democrat James Buchanan, who went on to win the 1856 United States presidential election.
+Additionally, four other incumbent U.S. presidents, John Tyler, Millard Fillmore, Andrew Johnson, and Chester A. Arthur, were denied their party's nomination at the national convention when they ran for a second term; however, none of these presidents were elected for their first term, and all had assumed the presidency after the death of the previous incumbent.

 Biden's age and health concerns

 Biden was 78 years old at his inauguration, making him the oldest individual to assume the presidency.
 Biden was also older when he assumed the office than Ronald Reagan, the previous oldest, had been when leaving it.
 Health concerns surrounding Biden emerged during his presidency, primarily about his age and ability to carry out a second term.
 In a report in the Journal on Active Aging, doctors noted he had an "exceptional health profile" relative to his age, and a medical assessment performed by physician Kevin O'Connor attested to his physical acuity.
 Biden's aides dismissed age-related concerns as politically motivated attacks by Republicans.

 On July 28, 2022, U.S. Representative Dean Phillips became the first incumbent Democratic member of Congress to say President Biden should not run for re-election; Phillips called for "generational change," pointing to Biden's age.
-Phillips argued during his presidential campaign that President Biden would be a weak general election candidate due to his age and low approval ratings.
+Phillips argued during his 2024 presidential campaign that President Biden would be a weak general election candidate due to his age and low approval ratings.
 In public, Phillips was ridiculed.
 In private, others in the Democratic Party shared his concerns.

 In February 2024, upon concluding the investigation into Biden's handling of classified documents, special counsel Robert Hur suggested that Biden would be able to present himself to a jury as an "elderly man with poor memory".
 Based on his interview of Biden, Hur wrote that Biden's memory "appeared to have significant limitations".
 According to a February 2024 poll, Biden's age and health were major or moderate concerns for 86% of voters generally, up from 76% earlier in 2020.
 According to another 2024 poll, most of those who voted for Biden in 2020 said that they believed he was too old to be an effective president; The New York Times noted that these concerns "cut across generations, gender, race and education".